List of towns in Nova Scotia

 A town is a type of municipality in the Canadian Province of Nova Scotia.
 Towns are incorporated by order by the Nova Scotia Utility and Review Board pursuant to sections 383 through 388 of Nova Scotia's Municipal Government Act.

-Nova Scotia had 26 towns at the time of the 2016 Census.
-In 2016, the towns had a cumulative population of 97,495.
-Nova Scotia's largest and smallest towns are Truro and Annapolis Royal with populations of 12,261 and 491 respectively.
+Nova Scotia had 25 towns at the time of the 2021 Census.
+In 2021, the towns had a cumulative population of 96,580.
+Nova Scotia's largest and smallest towns are Truro and Lockeport with populations of 12,954 and 476 respectively.